 - Concrete Imaging

-Welcome To C.S.I – Concrete Scanning And Investigation Services
+Welcome To C.S.I – Concrete Scanning, Testing And Investigation Services

 Watch The Video And See Exactly What We Do

-At CSI Concrete Scanning and Investigation our focus is to increase the safety of onsite coring, cutting and drilling of concrete through non-destructive ground penetrating radar.
+At CSI our focus is to increase the safety of onsite coring, cutting and drilling of concrete through non-destructive ground penetrating radar.
 We work closely with our clients to provide information on where to cut, drill or core so that all rebar, utilities etc are avoided and no costly errors are made that could result in site downtime, injury or even death.

-We use state of the art technology that has been developed by the world’s leading ground penetrating radar manufacturer to locate and record details of conduits and services.
+We use state of the art technology that has been developed by the world’s leading GPR manufacturer to locate and record details of conduits and services.
 Our detailed reporting allows information to be retrieved for further work at any location

-Why Should You Use Ground Penetrating Radar Instead Of X-ray?
+Why Should You Use GPR Instead Of X-ray?

-With the use of Ground Penetrating Radar (GPR) our technicians can work safely around other trades without the need to either evacuate or create an exclusion zone on the work site which was the case with the old concrete x-ray technology.
+With the use of GPR our technicians can work safely around other trades without the need to either evacuate or create an exclusion zone on the work site which was the case with the old x-ray technology.

-Ground Penetrating Radar Is Also Referred To As Concrete X-ray Or Concrete Scanning.
+GPR Is Also Referred To As X-ray Or Underground Scanning.

 X-ray operators need access to both sides of the structure as the transmitter, or source, and the receiver needs to be opposed to each other.